crowan14/Wave-Equation-on-Moving-Boundary/README.md

 The weak form of the wave equation with this discretization can be written as

 $$ \int_0^L \frac{\partial^2 u}{\partial t^2} W_j dx + \int_0^L \frac{\partial u}{\partial x}\frac{\partial W_j}{\partial x} dx = 0 $$

+Note that we have to be more careful taking spatial derivatives of the shape functions $W_j(x,t)$ because their spatial dependence comes both from the underlying basis set $w_i(x)$ and the Heaviside step function.
+This also suggests that we need to regularize the step functions otherwise there would be infinite derivatives at the position of the step.
+The step functions can be smoothly approximated using hyperbolic tangents.
 Plugging in the displacement discretization, we have

 $$ \sum_i \ddot a_i \Big( \int_0^L W_i(x,t) W_j(x,t) dx\Big) + \sum_i a_i \Big( \frac{\partial W_i}{\partial x} \frac{\partial W_j}{\partial x} \Big) = 0